U.S. Route 30 in Illinois: I-39 to Joliet

-US 30 intersects I-55 at a busy commercial center near the Louis Joliet Mall in the far northwest corner of Joliet.
+US 30 intersects I-55 at a busy commercial center near Louis Joliet Mall in the far northwest corner of Joliet.
 A major construction project, begun in 2006, is in process to widen the remaining two-lane sections in this area to four lanes.
 A similar project was completed on other sections in far western Joliet and Crest Hill during the few years before.

 US 30 intersects an east–west segment of IL 7 (Theodore Street) as it runs through the major commercial district of Crest Hill.
 It then continues southeast into the central part of the city of Joliet.

-Joliet to Indiana state line
+Joliet to the Indiana state line

 Within Joliet, US 30 runs on Plainfield Road, then Center Street, where it splits onto Jefferson Street eastbound and Western Avenue/Cass Street westbound, concurrent with US 6 east of the Des Plaines River.
-The US 6/US 30 combination eastbound begins at Scott Street and ends at Collins Street; westbound it starts at Collins and ends at Ottawa Street.
-There are also intersections at Scott Street and Ottawa Street with IL 53, which runs north–south through downtown Joliet.
+The US 6/US 30 combination eastbound begins at Scott Street and ends at Collins Street; westbound, it starts at Collins and ends at Ottawa Street.
+There are also intersections at Scott and Ottawa streets with IL 53, which runs north–south through downtown Joliet.
 US 30 continues eastbound on Cass Street.

-At I-80, US 30 is once again called the Lincoln Highway, running through the southern suburbs of New Lenox, Frankfort, Matteson, Chicago Heights, Ford Heights and Lynwood.
-It intersects US 45 (La Grange Road) and the southern terminus of IL 43 in Frankfort, I-57 in Matteson, IL 1 (Halsted Street) in Chicago Heights, IL 394 near Sauk Village and the southern terminus of IL 83 in Lynwood.
+At I-80, US 30 is once again called the Lincoln Highway, running through the southern suburbs of New Lenox, Frankfort, Matteson, Chicago Heights, Ford Heights, and Lynwood.
+It intersects US 45 (La Grange Road), the southern terminus of IL 43 in Frankfort, I-57 in Matteson, IL 1 (Halsted Street) in Chicago Heights, IL 394 near Sauk Village, and the southern terminus of IL 83 in Lynwood.

 West of I-80, US 30 generally has two lanes plus a center turn lane; east of I-80, the width of the road fluctuates between four and six lanes and is occasionally divided by a median.
 A 2003–2004 reconstruction project widened US 30 to four lanes between IL 394 and the Indiana state line.
 The point west of I-80 where US 30 widens to four lanes is the beginning of a very long stretch of road where US 30 stays at least four lanes; going eastward, US 30 does not narrow to two lanes again until just east of Canton, Ohio.